 03 June 2019 | Case study

-From 4 hours to 15 minutes: How Swoop is using automation to efficiently deal with disruption
+From 4 hours to 15 minutes: How Swoop used automation to efficiently deal with disruption

 Swoop: An overview